yuvallanger/deadlock/README.txt

 Directions
 ----------

-Planned, desired or future features:

--  Tidier API for alternative uses of the miniLock encryption format, for P2P or mail client tie-in, or for RPC message passing.
+Planned, desired or future features: \* Test suite! \* Tidier API for alternative uses of the miniLock encryption format, for P2P or mail client tie-in, or for RPC message passing. \* Cleaner code structure;
--  Cleaner code structure; break lots of functionality out of crypto.py/core.py into a new utils.py file, make core.py "dumb glue code" only.
--  Fully integrate high-security keys and vanity keys, including multiprocessing for facilitating vanity key generation on multi-core machines.
-Estimated progress summaries for vanity key generation;
-   time until statistically expected result, etc.
--  Pure-Python fallbacks for some cryptographic dependencies for platforms that pose a challenge to native C compilation; Android, embedded platforms, etc.
+break lots of functionality out of crypto.py/core.py into a new utils.py file, make core.py "dumb glue code" only. \* Fully integrate high-security keys and vanity keys, including multiprocessing for facilitating vanity key generation on multi-core machines.
+Estimated progress summaries for vanity key generation; time until statistically expected result, etc. \* Pure-Python fallbacks for some cryptographic dependencies for platforms that pose a challenge to native C compilation; Android, embedded platforms, etc. - Starting with tweetnacl.c/.js -> tweetnacl.py - Pure Python Blake2 already exists - Pure Python scrypt probably exists

 Not currently planned: